BFTrick/jotform-integration/readme.txt

 Are you sure you have the right form ID?
 If you have the wrong ID there won't be an error message it will just be empty.
 Sorry, that is just how JotForm works.
 Nothing I can do about that.

+= Can I put a JotForm in a sidebar? =

+Yes, I added a widget in version 1.1.0.
+You should be able to go to appearance > widgets page in the WordPress backend and select the JotForm widget from the list.
+Enter your form ID number in the field provided and let the plugin handle the rest.

+= Widgets confuse me, can't I just put the shortcode into a widget? =

+No, WordPress has the option turned off by default.

 = I made changes to my JotForm and the changes aren't mirrored on my site.
 What's going on? =

 Your browser might be caching the JavaScript that pulls in the iframe.
 Make sure you have the `cache form` option turned off in the options panel.

 If that still isn't working you can append a query string to your form ID.
 So instead of entering `[jotform id=12345]` you could enter `[jotform id=12345?update-2012-06-19]`.
 The query string can be anything.
 As long as it is different from the previous query string your browser wont pull the cached copy.

+== Screenshots ==

+1. The Jotform shortcode being used on the edit page screen of the WordPress backend.
+2. The Jotform widget.
+3. The Jotform output on the sample page from a fresh WordPress install.

 == Changelog ==